johnbohunt/Filter.Regeneration/John/README.md

 - Roughing Pump
 ![Roughing Pump](https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/Roughing%20pump.jpg?raw=true)

 These two pumps shouldn't be used on the same volume at the same time, i.e. we want to avoid the two pumps pulling opposite ways on the same section of pipe.
 Our current system runs the pumps inline, with the roughing pump extracting the "exhaust" of the turbo pump when the turbo is running.
 This is fine since the two pumps aren't acting against each other on the same volume.
 However, if both pumps are running and V5 and V6 on the valve diagram are both open, they WILL be pulling against each other, which will heat the system and risk damaging the pumps.
-This is the sort of thing we want to avoid. _!add diagram for clarity_
+This is the sort of thing we want to avoid.
+_!add diagram for clarity_
 Connect the Filter system to the roughing pump if not connected
-Should already be connected as shown in photo _!add photo_
+Should already be connected as shown in photo
+_!add photo_
-At the time of writing, they can be connected via Kwik Flange (KF) 25 hose !verify
+At the time of writing, they can be connected via Kwik Flange (KF) 25 hose _!verify_
-Close the valve nearest the roughing pump to isolate the roughing pump from everything else Make sure other systems hooked up are closed off as well (e.g. the selenium evaporator needs to be closed off here)
+Close the valve nearest the roughing pump to isolate the roughing pump from everything else
+Make sure any other systems hooked up are closed off as well (e.g. the selenium evaporator needs to be closed off here)
 The valve labeled SV1 (refer to valve diagram below) is a precision valve and should be handled VERY DELICATELY
 ![Valve Diagram](https://github.com/johnbohunt/Filter.Regeneration/blob/main/Alfredo/Images/Diagram.png?raw=true)
 Make sure this valve is also closed before pumping